-Recent work using PMT have contextualized vaccination response costs using the vaccination concern concept (Wang, Kunasekaran & Rasoolimanesh, 2021), the subdimensions of which were identified by Adongo et al. (2021).
+Recent work using PMT have contextualized COVID-19 vaccination response costs using the vaccination concern concept (Wang et al., 2021), the subdimensions of which were identified by Adongo et al. (2021).
 Efficacy concerns refer to the doubt that vaccines do not or will not perform as expected, while vaccine safety concern is a perception that vaccinations could result in harmful outcomes (Yaqub et al., 2014).
-This concept is directly captured in PMT, for example, Bish, Yardley, Nicoll, and Michie (2011) show in the context of Hajj Pilgrimage that doubts about the efficacy of the influenza vaccine has led to low uptake.
-Cost and time are two factors related to affordability in income and time scarcity terms (Thomson, Robinsion & Vallée-Tourangeau 2016).
+Cost and time are two factors related to affordability in income and time scarcity terms.
 At the time of writing, COVID-19 vaccines are offered free of cost by countries worldwide, including Italy and are not considered as a likely concern for this study.

-Time concerns are particularly important when multiple doses of a vaccine need to be administered (Steffen and Connor 2005), such as is the case with most current COVID-19 vaccines.
-Usually, this aspect includes the availability of health services, entry into the health care system, and their potential use (Dassah et al. 2018).
+Time concerns are particularly important when multiple doses of a vaccine need to be administered (Steffen & Connor, 2005), such as is the case with most current COVID-19 vaccines.
+Usually, this aspect includes the availability of health services, entry into the health care system, and their potential use.

 Autonomy concerns refer to the perceptions of the institutions involved in the vaccination process, mostly referring to doctors, governments, and pharmaceutical companies (Yaqub et al., 2014).
-Negative autonomy perceptions over political control may have been increased due to lockdown measures (Woelfert & Kunst 2020).
+Negative autonomy perceptions over political control may have been increased due to lock-down measures (Woelfert & Kunst, 2020).
 Hence, this factor is included in the study.

 Social media usage and misinformation may influence perceptions of the vaccine and hence concerns.
-While social media has been extensively researched in the tourism and travel literature (e.g. Xiang and Gretzel 2010; Milano, Baggio, and Piattelli 2011), issues related to misinformation appear relatively limited in the current pandemic context (Rather, 2021).
+While social media has been extensively researched in the tourism and travel literature (e.g. Milano et al., 2011; Xiang & Gretzel, 2010), issues related to misinformation appear relatively limited in the current pandemic context (Rather, 2021).

 Williams et al. (2020) hypothesize that with the release of the COVID-19 vaccines, attitudes towards the vaccine take-up could have significant impacts on travel intentions.
 Accordingly, tourists may gravitate towards destinations that adopted a certain type of vaccine, certain types of rules and restrictions, and countries that are more or less vaccine-hesitant in their policies (p.
 2).
-It can thus be assumed that COVID-19 vaccine confidence can be related to future travel intentions (Read 2021).
+It can thus be assumed that COVID-19 vaccine confidence can be related to future travel intentions (Read, 2021).